charlessolar/DDD.Enterprise.Example/README.md

 Configure the debugger to launch 3 projects, Domain, Application, and DemoMessages

-Run each first by itself so NServicebus can create the MSMQ queues
+Make sure NServiceBus creates all the MSMQ queues it needs

 **Structure**